dhansel/Altair8800/IOBus/02-serial-port/README.md

 but this card offers the possibility of adding more serial interfaces as well as supporting RTS/CTS flow control which can be helpfule when talking to slow peripherals such as printers.

+Schematics and PCB as well as a Gerber file for PCB production are in this directory.
+The project is also available on EasyEDA: https://oshwlab.com/hansel72/2sio_copy